Richard E. Petty [Faculty]

 Jaroth Lanzalotta [Graduate Student — Advisor: Richard Petty]

 Jaroth received his Bachelor of Arts degree in psychology from Reed College in 2017.
-He is currently a first year student in the social psychology Ph.D. program.
+He is currently a third year student in the social psychology Ph.D. program.
 Jaroth’s research interests lie broadly in the domain of social influence, specifically regarding persuasion, compliance, and conformity, with related interests in group dynamics regarding intergroup discrimination and biases.
 He is especially interested in how and why people resist such influence.
-Jaroth is also currently investigating the determinants of hypocrisy judgments and especiallly how they are related to perceived morality.
-Jaroth can be reached at email@example.com.
+Jaroth is also currently investigating the determinants of hypocrisy judgments and especially how they are related to perceived morality.
+Jaroth can be reached at firstname.lastname@example.org.

 Mark Matthews [Graduate Student — Co-advisors: Duane Wegener and Richard Petty]

 Mark received his BA in psychology with minors in both history and professional writing from The Ohio State University at Mansfield in 2016 and his MA in general psychology from the University of Dayton in 2018.
-Currently, he is a first year student in the social psychology Ph.D. program.
+Currently, he is a second year student in the social psychology Ph.D. program.
 His research aims to examine: (1) how individual differences in beliefs and personality affect persuasion processes, and (2) when and why attitudes become integrated into one’s self concept with a focus on how those attitudes influence behavior.
 Mark is passionate about working on projects involving interpersonal relationships, religion, morality, politics, and self-development.

 Aviva Philipp-Muller [Graduate Student — Co-advisors: Duane Wegener and Richard Petty]